robbert-vdh/nih-plug/plugins/crossover/README.md

 In Bitwig Studio you'll want to click on the 'Show plug-in multi-out chain selector' button and then on 'Add missing chains' to access the chains.
 The main output will not output any audio.
+To save time, you can save this setup as the default preset by right clicking on the device.
+Any new Crossover instances will then already have the additional output chains set up.

 <!-- Screenshots and other binary assets aren't in this repo as that would add bloat to NIH-plug checkouts -->